Looking for places to visit in France? Here are the most famous landmarks in France that you should visit while traveling through the country.

 The spectacular beauty of this medieval chapel attracts hundreds of thousands of visitors from all over the world every year.

-This architectural and aesthetic marvel was home to one of the most important relics in medieval Christendom – the Christ crown of thorns before it was moved to Notre Dame Cathedral and later the Louvre museum since the fire at the Cathedral.
+This architectural and aesthetic marvel was home to one of the most important relics in medieval Christendom – the Christ crown of thorns before it was moved to Notre Dame Cathedral and later the Louvre museum after the fire at the Cathedral.

 The chapel also has the most extensive 13th century stained glass collections and gothic masterpieces of Christendom with the richest decoration in the world making it one of the famous French buildings worth visiting.